Lydiva/alx-system_engineering-devops/0x01-shell_permissions/README.md

-wrie a script that prints all the gous the current user is part of
+echo write a script that changes the owner of the file hello to the user betty